 Avoid this pose if you have low back injury.

 More yoga poses to discover

-Banana (Bananasana in Sanskrit) is a beginner yoga pose that belongs to the supine categories.
+Banana (Bananasana in Sanskrit) is a beginner yoga pose that belongs to the supine category.
 This asana targets obliques and spine, and also involves shoulders muscles.
-Banana stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+Banana opens gall bladder meridian; stretches obliques and it band and also improves body awareness.
 Refer to the illustration and instructions above for how to perform this posture correctly.
 Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
 Finally, shop our best-selling Yoga Cards products!